 - Salt and pepper to taste

-- Place remaining ingredients in the Instant Pot (with the exception of green beans, frozen peas, salt, pepper).
+Add the onion, potatoes, carrots, celery, garlic, diced tomatoes, beef broth, thyme, and Italian seasoning to the Instant Pot.
 Stir, lock the lid into place, set the vent valve to the ‘sealing’ position, and cook on high pressure for 20 minutes.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.

 SLOW COOKER: For a slow cooker beef soup cook on low in the slow cooker for 6-8 hours.
-Add the frozen green beans, peas 30 minutes before serving.
+Add the frozen green beans and frozen peas 30 minutes before serving.
 Add more broth if needed.

 - Serving Size: 1/6th recipe